Kiyoshi Kuromiya: Antiwar demonstrations

-In April of 1968, Kuromiya instigated the largest antiwar demonstration in Penn's history, attracting thousands of people.
+In April 1968, Kuromiya instigated the largest antiwar demonstration in Penn's history, attracting thousands of people.
 Kiyoshi printed and put up leaflets from a fictional group called the Americong that said there would be an innocent dog burned with napalm in front of the Van Pelt Library at Penn in protest of the use of napalm in the Vietnam War.
 On the day of the protest Kuromiya handed out leaflets that said "Congratulations, you've saved the life of an innocent dog.
 How about the hundreds of thousands of Vietnamese that have been burned alive?"

 In addition to deceptively luring thousands of people to the Penn library, Kuromiya was very involved in the antiwar movement throughout the early years of his activist career.
 On October 20 and 21, 1967, Kuromiya joined a large demonstration organized by Abbie Hoffman that attempted to levitate the Pentagon building by joining hands around it in a performance art protest.
 When the levitation failed, Kiyoshi joined other protesters in taking police barricades to make bonfires all the way around the length of the Pentagon.
 The next year, Kiyoshi created posters for mail distribution under the name Dirty Linen Corporation that depicted Bill Greenshields grinning while burning his draft card with the words "FUCK THE DRAFT" in huge letters.
 Later that year, Kuromiya was arrested by federal marshals and Secret Service for using the U.S. mail system for his crime-inciting and indecent poster.
 Despite the danger of doing so, Kuromiya distributed 2,000 copies of the poster at the Democratic convention at the Chicago Conrad Hilton Hotel, which was surrounded by machine guns and jeep trucks with barbed wire as a result of the Chicago police riot.